tensorflow/tensorboard/tensorboard/plugins/graph/README.md

     ...
     ```

--   graphDef = parsePbtxtFile(input)
+-   `graphDef = parsePbtxtFile(input)`

     -   Parses input in 1 MB chunks, line by line.
 It looks for the 'node'
         fields and creates an array entry for each.

-The Protobuf text format
-        does not indicate which protobuf attributes are 'repeated', so a
+    -   Note that TensorBoard uses an ad-hoc custom parser, which **does not
+        parse generic protobufs**.
+Specifically, the custom parser only properly
+        handles repeated fields specified in a hardcoded list
-        hardcoded list `GRAPH_REPEATED_FIELDS` in the frontend is used to
+        `GRAPH_REPEATED_FIELDS` defined in the frontend.
+Trying to parse unknown
-        determine which attributes to group as arrays.
+        repeated fields into JS Arrays will behave differently from a proper
+        Protobuf -> JS parser (e.g. jspb).

-    -   Otherwsie, if the .pbtxt has 2 declarations with the same name, the two
+    -   One quirk is that, when there are 2 declarations with the same name, the
-        '{}' values are combined into an array '[{}, {}]'.
+        two repeated '{}' values are combined into an array '[{}, {}]'.

--   Returns a GraphDef object
+-   Return a GraphDef object

     ```
     {